epfl-si/jahia2wp/docs/index.md

 We will first focus on automation and maintenance, with the objective of driving all the creation process from one shared spreadsheet (aka configuration source).

-Icons are used to mark the progress as follows: :balloon:, :tada:, :champagne: or :gift_heart: when available, :construction: when work in progress, :tent: when implemented as prototype in [jahiap repo](https://github.com/epfl-idevelop/jahiap)

-1. :balloon: installing a functional WordPress to any given URL
-1. :tada: configuring the website with supported plugins and the EPFL theme
-1. :champagne: applying those first two steps to every row of our configuration source
-1. :construction: maintaining the website and the plugins
+This phase ended on the 30th of November, with the [release 0.3.0](https://github.com/epfl-idevelop/jahia2wp/releases/tag/0.3.0)

 We will secondly add support for migration of a simple site:

-1. :gift_heart: Export the content of a Jahia website as a zipped package
+1. Export the content of a Jahia website as a zipped package
-1. :tent: Parse zipped package (XML and files) as python objects
+1. Parse zipped package (XML and files) as python objects
-1. :tent: Import parsed pages into WordPress (raw content)
+1. Import parsed pages into WordPress (raw content)
-1. :tent: Support translation, hierarchy, menu, sidebar
+1. Support translation, hierarchy, menu, sidebar

 And lastly we will extend the support to other Jahia boxes, mainly thanks to WordPress shortcodes